 Quote from Leyre Iniguez about Userpilot.

-HubSpot: Best for creating personalized email campaigns
+Best for: creating personalized email campaigns

 HubSpot can help you launch personalized email marketing campaigns.
 With HubSpot, you can segment your audience based on various criteria, such as lifecycle stage, demographics, and interactions with your content.